Dragonesque brooch: Distribution

-Found near Doncaster, with good enamel.
+Brooch found near Doncaster, with good enamel.
 The lower head is bent under, and half the pin missing.
-43 mm long.
+It is 43 mm long.

 Most examples have been found in the "military districts" or frontier region of what is now northern England, with (in 2012) over 75% of known examples from north of a line joining the rivers Severn and Humber.
 Some have come from modern Scotland, especially six from Trapain Law and some from Edinburgh, both north of Hadrian's Wall but south of the Antonine Wall, so briefly in Roman control during this period.
 The military base of Coria (Corbridge) in Northumberland has produced a number of finds.
 The northern area where they are found, called Brigantia, was then the home of Britain's largest tribal confederation, the Brigantes, and some writers have connected them to the manufacture of the brooches, even attempting more precise localization.

 It has been suggested that enamel was more popular with the military, with finds from non-military sites, rural and probably "native", less likely to have it.
 Like other popular styles of brooch, they may have been made by itinerant jewellers, or by fixed workshops with distribution and sales by others; or by a combination of these.

 Other types of Romano-British brooch with Celtic stylistic elements were popular in military contexts in the frontier area; the Staffordshire Moorlands Pan is the best survival of a small group of larger trullae with Celtic-style enamel, and the names of forts on Hadrian's Wall in Latin, presumed to be soldiers' souvenirs.

 A few examples of the dragonesque brooch found in continental Europe are thought to have been carried there from Britain by their owners.

 Classification

 Although the essential design remains constant, there are a variety of treatments, and schemes of classification have been made, some based on the enamel decoration, others on the metal shape.

-The champleve enamel decoration includes the full range of colours known at the time (more than in pre-conquest Celtic work), and the ornamental style is essentially Roman, with squares and lozenge shapes prominent.
+The champlevé enamel decoration includes the full range of colours known at the time (more than in pre-conquest Celtic work), and the ornamental style is essentially Roman, with squares and lozenge shapes prominent.